jamescherti/easysession.el/README.md

-# easysession
+# easysession.el - Easily persist and restore your Emacs editing sessions

-The Emacs package **easysession.el** offers a convenient and effortless way to persist and restore Emacs editing sessions.
+The Emacs package `easysession.el` offers a convenient and effortless way to persist and restore Emacs editing sessions.
 It can significantly increase productivity and save a lot of time for users who frequently switch between different projects and those who frequently open and close the Emacs editor.

-In addition to its automatic session management capabilities, the easysession.el Emacs package also offers a variety of useful Emacs commands that allow users to save, load, list and delete session.
+In addition to its automatic session management capabilities, the `easysession.el` Emacs package also offers a variety of useful Emacs commands that allow users to save, load, list and delete session.

 ## Installation